encode/django-rest-framework/docs/api-guide/schemas.md

     class MyView(APIView):
       schema = CustomViewSchema()

+The following methods are available to override.

 ### get_link(self, path, method, base_url)

 Returns a `coreapi.Link` instance corresponding to the given view.

+This is the main entry point.
 You can override this if you need to provide custom behaviors for particular views.

 ### get_description(self, path, method)